Canadian Centre for Diversity and Inclusion

+The Canadian Centre for Diversity and Inclusion (CCDI) (Centre canadien pour la diversité et l'inclusion) is a national charitable organization.
+It was established in 2014/5 as a merger of the Canadian Centre for Diversity and the Canadian Institute of Diversity and Inclusion (CIDI).

 History

-CCDI is a merger of two organizations - the Canadian Institute of Diversity and Inclusion (CIDI) and the Canadian Centre for Diversity (CCDI) - that took place in 2014.
-The merger was initiated because CCDI had announced they were shutting their doors due to funding issues.
-To allow the CCDI's programs to continue, the CIDI and CCDI entered into a dialogue about a merger which would provide stable funding.
+CCDI is a merger of two organizations – the Canadian Centre for Diversity (CCD) and the Canadian Institute of Diversity and Inclusion (CIDI) – that took place in 2014.
+The merger was initiated because CCD had announced they were closing due to funding issues.
+To allow the CCD's programs to continue, the CIDI and CCD entered into a dialogue about a merger which would provide stable funding.

-About the Canadian Centre for Diversity (CCDI)

-The Canadian Centre for Diversity (originally called the Canadian Council for Christians and Jews) was founded in 1947 to address issues of antisemitism and promote interfaith dialogue.
+The Canadian Centre for Diversity (CCD; originally called the Canadian Council for Christians and Jews) was founded in 1947 to address issues of antisemitism and promote interfaith dialogue.
 The mandate expanded in subsequent years to focus on addressing issues related to racism, and religious discrimination in Canadian society.
 Their primary focus was on providing school programs to educate students on issues related to bullying, bias, and discrimination.
 The CCCJ changed its name in 2008 to the Canadian Centre for Diversity to be more reflective of its broader mandate.

-In September 2013, the board of directors of the CCDI announced that it was shutting its doors due to a lack of ongoing funding.
-Subsequently, CCDI announced in January 2014 that they would merge with the Canadian Institute of Diversity and Inclusion.
+In September 2013, the board of directors of the CCD announced that it was closing due to a lack of ongoing funding.

-About the Canadian Institute of Diversity and Inclusion (CIDI)

-CIDI was founded in 2012 by Michael Bach, the former National Director of Diversity, Equity, and Inclusion for KPMG in Canada, a role he created and held for seven years.
-Having worked as a diversity and inclusion practitioner for the better part of a decade - both in Canada and globally as the Deputy Chief Diversity Officer for KPMG International - Bach felt there was a need for an organization that could wrap its arms around the entire diversity conversation and provide some unity and clarity to what had become a very complicated topic.
+The Canadian Institute of Diversity and Inclusion (CIDI) was founded in 2012 by Michael Bach, the former national director of diversity, equity, and inclusion for KPMG in Canada, a role he created and held for seven years.
 Bach's vision was to create a non-profit organization that would support employers along their diversity and inclusion journey.
-CIDI officially launched in 2012.
 By the middle of 2013 CIDI had secured its founding employer partners, had a staff of five, and was operating in four cities across Canada.

 Merger talks began between the two organizations at the end of 2013.
-There was an agreement in principle struck and Bach was named the CEO of CCDI to facilitate the merger over the course of 2014.
+Bach was named the CEO of CCDI to facilitate the merger over the course of 2014.
 The merger officially took place in 2015.